Breakthrough-Development/raul-gym-fitness/documentation/23-forms/10-action-callback.md

 ### What is it?
 (Theory)

-Server actions return a lightweight `ActionState` describing `status`, messages, and field errors.
+Server actions return a lightweight `ActionState` describing `status`, `message`, field errors, a `timestamp` that changes on every new result, and an optional `payload` (e.g., the submitted `FormData`).
 An action callback pattern observes that state on the client and runs side effects when status changes (e.g., show toasts, close dialogs, track analytics) without embedding that logic into the action or form submit handler.
+The `timestamp` lets clients safely detect new results and avoid firing effects on initial render.

 ### Pros and Cons